 Most of the First Aid Centers are in the front of the park and blisters usually happen well into a long day.
 Save the pain of limping to the front and do two things:

 - First, always, always, always, break in shoes before wearing them at Disney.
 Comfortable shoes are a Disney must-have.
 We’ve got some great recommendations here for comfy shoes for theme parks

-- Second, carry a few Band-Aids and some moleskin in your Disney Park bag or fanny pack (yes, those have made a comeback).
+- Second, carry a few Band-Aids and some moleskin in your Disney Park bag or fanny pack.
 They are Disney essentials that can make or break your day.